Jumps in speeds of hereditary properties in finite relational languages: Totally bounded properties

 We would like to point out that the notion of components and $\sim$-classes are different.
 For example, if $\calM$ is an infinite graph with no edges, then $\calM$ has infinitely many components (since each vertex is in a component of size $1$), but only one $\sim$-class.
 On the other hand, if $\calM$ is an infinite path, then it it has only one component, but infinitely many $\sim$-classes.

-Given a hereditary $\calL$-property $\calH$ and $m\in \mathbb{N}^{>0}$, we say $\calH$ has \emph{infinitely many components of size $m$} if there is $\calM\in \calH$ such that $\calM$ has infinitely many distinct components of size $m$.
-We say $\calH$ has \emph{infinitely many components} if it there is $\calM\in \calH$ with infinitely many components.
+Given a hereditary $\calL$-property $\calH$ and $m\in \mathbb{N}^{>0}$, we say $\calH$ has \emph{infinitely many components of size $m$} if there is $\calM\models T_{\calH}$ such that $\calM$ has infinitely many distinct components of size $m$.
+We say $\calH$ has \emph{infinitely many components} if it there is $\calM\models T_{\calH}$ with infinitely many components.
 Otherwise we say $\calH$ has finitely many components.
-We say $\calH$ has \emph{finite components} if there is $K\in \mathbb{N}$ such that for every $\calM\in \calH$, every component of $\calM$ has size at most $K$.
+We say $\calH$ has \emph{finite components} if there is $K\in \mathbb{N}$ such that for every $\calM\models T_{\calH}$, every component of $\calM$ has size at most $K$.
 Otherwise $\calH$ has \emph{infinite components}.
 Note that if $\calH$ is non-trivial and has finite components, then it must have infinitely many components.

 Our first goal is to prove two lemmas about hereditary $\calL$-properties with restrictions placed on their components.
 Specifically, Lemma \ref{lem:lowerboundcomp} will give us lower bounds for any hereditary $\calL$-property with infinitely many components of a fixed finite size, and Lemma \ref{lem:exact} will characterize the speeds of hereditary $\calL$-properties with finite components.
-We require the following lemma, which will be used several times throughout the paper.
+We require the following lemma, which which appears within the proof of Lemma 24 in \cite{BBW1}.

 \begin{Lemma} Suppose $k, n\in \mathbb{N}^{>0}$ and $k\ll n$.
-Then the number of ways to partition $[k\lfloor n/k\rfloor]$ into $\lfloor n/k\rfloor$ parts of size $k$ is at least $n^{n(1-1/k-o(1))}$. \end{Lemma} \begin{proof} Set $m=k\lfloor n/k\rfloor$ and let $f(n)$ be the number of ways to partition $[m]$ into $\ell:=\lfloor n/k\rfloor$ parts, each of size $k$.
+Then the number of ways to partition $k\lfloor n/k\rfloor$ into $\lfloor n/k\rfloor$ parts of size $k$ is at least $n^{n(1-1/k-o(1))}$. \end{Lemma} \begin{proof} Set $m=k\lfloor n/k\rfloor$ and let $f(n)$ be the number of ways to partition $[m]$ into $\ell:=\lfloor n/k\rfloor$ parts, each of size $k$.
 Clearly $f(n)\geq {m\choose k,\ldots, k}\frac{1}{\ell!}$.
 Using Stirling's approximation and the definitions of $\ell$ and $m$, we obtain the following.